Updated June 23, 2021

 “People don’t realize the only industry in America, a billion-dollar industry, that can’t be sued, that are exempt from being sued, are gun manufacturers,” Biden said.
 “This is the only outfit that is exempt from being sued.”

-Biden Says Purchases At Gun Shows Don’t Require Background Checks
+39: Biden Says Gun Show Purchases Don’t Require Background Checks

-During his announcement introducing multiple executive gun control orders, Biden said that background checks are not required for purchases at gun shows.
+During his announcement introducing multiple gun control executive orders, Biden said background checks are not required for purchases at gun shows.

 “Most people don’t know when you walk into a store and you buy a gun, you have a background check but you go to a gun show, you can buy whatever you want with no background check,” Biden claimed.